-Parents whose sons have not been offered their preferred school in the normal admissions round will be added to their preferred school's waiting list.
-Waiting lists for admission will remain open until the end of the Autumn Term in the admission year.
-A waiting list is maintained for year groups other than the intake year.
+Parents whose children have not been offered their preferred school in the normal admissions round will be added to their preferred school's waiting list.
+Waiting lists for admission will remain open until the end of the Autumn Term in the admission year but schools may maintain waiting lists after this date and for year groups other than the intake year.

 Waiting lists are ranked in the same order as the oversubscription criteria listed below.
-The student's position on the waiting list may change.
-This means that the student's waiting list position during the year could go up or down.
+Your child's position on the waiting list may change.
+This means that a child's waiting list position during the year could go up or down.